ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 * RAP (GRIB2): ``rap.t{cycle}z.wrfprsf{fhr}.grib2``
 * HRRR (GRIB2): ``hrrr.t{cycle}z.wrfprsf{fhr}.grib2``

-where {cycle} corresponds to the 2-digit hour of the day when the forecast cycle starts, and {fhr} corresponds to the 3-digit nth hour of the forecast.
-For example, a forecast starting at 18h00 UTC would have a {cycle} value of 18, which is the 000th forecast hour.
+where {cycle} corresponds to the 2-digit hour of the day when the forecast cycle starts, and {fhr} corresponds to the 2- or 3-digit nth hour of the forecast (3-digits for FV3GFS data and 2 digits for RAP/HRRR data).
+For example, a forecast using FV3GFS data that starts at 18h00 UTC would have a {cycle} value of 18, which is the 000th forecast hour.
 The LBCS file for 21h00 UTC would be named ``gfs.t18z.pgrb2.0p25.f003``.

 In order to preserve the original file name, the ``f000`` files are placed in the ``ICS`` directory and all other forecast files are placed in the ``LBCS`` directory.
 Then, a symbolic link of the original files in the ``ICS/LBCS`` directory to the ``YYYYMMDDHH`` directory is suggested with the cycle removed.
 For example:

 .. code-block:: console

-   ln -sf /path-to/input_model_data/RAP/2020041212/ICS/rap.t12z.wrfprsf00.grib2 /path-to/input_model_data/RAP/2020041212/rap.wrfprsf00.grib2
+   ln -sf /path-to/input_model_data/RAP/2020041212/ICS/rap.t12z.wrfprsf00.grib2 /path-to/input_model_data/RAP/2020041212/rap.t12z.wrfprsf00.grib2

-..
-   COMMENT: RAP data seems to be formatted differently now... and why aren't there three zeros in rap.wrfprsf00.grib2???
-Same with HRRR data below

 Linking the files like this removes the cycle-dependent part of the file names so that each cycle will use the same file name, regardless of initialization time.
 This allows for the following to be set in the ``config.sh`` regardless of what cycle you are running: